-Our Pre-K 3 curriculum is Reggio Emilia inspired, taking a collaborative approach to learning, viewing the child as a capable, social being.
+Our Pre-K3 curriculum takes a collaborative approach to learning, viewing the child as a capable, social being.
 Teachers seek to foster meaningful relationships between children, their peers, the entire community and their environment.
 The curriculum supports exploration and learning and the environment reflects the project based approach to learning.
 In our developmentally appropriate classrooms, teachers identify what intrigues their children and develop activities based on the children’s needs and interests.
 This fosters a love of learning, curiosity, attention, confidence, and self-direction.

 All the basic concepts in language arts, mathematics, physical development, science and social studies are presented in an integrated framework that includes hands-on activities, as well as appropriately integrated technology.
 This allows the children to make important connections across all disciplines.

-Our emergent literacy curriculum emphasizes the ongoing development of skills in reading and writing, and stresses participation in literacy activities that are meaningful and functional from the student's point of view.
+Our emergent literacy curriculum emphasizes reading and writing workshop preparatory skills and stresses participation in literacy activities that are meaningful and functional for the students’ point of view.

 - Writing is modeled through charts, stories, songs and poetry.